kamranbekirovyz/versionarte/README.md

     - `latest`: The latest version of the app that is available.
 - `status`: An object that contains information about the availability of the app.
     - `active`: A boolean that indicates whether the app is currently in active or not.
     - `message`: A map that contains the maintenance messages for different languages.
 The keys of the map represent the language codes (e.g., "en" for English, "es" for Spanish), and the values represent the corresponding maintenance message in that language.
-If the app is not in maintenance mode, this field may be null or empty.
+If the app is not in maintenance mode, this field may be empty or set to `null`.

 ## 🚜 Firebase Remote Config setup guide